NikithaKunapareddy/NewsNexus-Agent/README.md

 ## 🚀 Features
 - 🔎 Query top news from NewsAPI, Serper, or Google Custom Search
 - 🔑 Effortless API key management via `.env`
-- 🎨 Modern, responsive UI (React with gradients, dark/light mode)
+- 🎨 Modern, responsive UI (React + TypeScript with gradients, dark/light mode)
 - 🐍 Python-centric: all backend logic, utilities, and tests in Python
 - 🧩 Easily extensible for new sources or features